ParaToolsInc/ocean-docs/README.md

 branch 'rubygem-text-downgrade-v1.3.0' set up to track 'origin/rubygem-text-downgrade-v1.3.0'.
 ```

-Note the following message:
+Note that the output above contains the following instructions:
 ```
 remote: To create a merge request for rubygem-text-downgrade-v1.3.0, visit:
 remote:   https://gitlab-forge.ccc.ocre.cea.fr/paratools/ocean/-/merge_requests/new?merge_request%5Bsource_branch%5D=rubygem-text-downgrade-v1.3.0
 ```

 Navigate to this URL in your web browser to submit the pull request.

-Be sure to select the correct target branch which you are requesting your changes be merged in to.
+When submitting the pull request, be careful to select the correct target branch which you are requesting your changes be merged in to.
+For this example, we are targetting our changes to the default branch, master branch.
+If you need to target a different branch, click "Change branches".
+See the screenshot below.

 <img width="1387" height="576" alt="merge request form" src="https://github.com/user-attachments/assets/2a3021b4-2c2a-4abf-81e5-630df0b6381b" />

-Click "Change branches" if you need to change the target branch.

 <br />